eliottwiener/vidcontrol/manual.markdown

 In the options menu for VidControl, you will see a table of "rulesets".
 These rulesets control *which* pages to make video-related attribute changes to, and *what* changes should be made to the videos on those pages.
-The highest priority ruleset that matches the page URL will be applied.
+The highest priority ruleset that matches the page domain will be applied.
 ### Ruleset modification
 #### Saving rulesets
 Any changes to rulesets must be saved before they can take effect.